 You can find the trailhead from the parking lot halfway down the Coast Guard Road.
 It will lead you along the rugged coastline where you can spot a range of wildlife including the 20,000 animals which pass during migration in spring.
 You’ll have the chance to spot orca whales, seals, otters, and sea lions.
 It’s easy to see why so many ships have met the sea floor here over the years, it’s advised to keep off the rocks as unexpected waves can suddenly hit at any time of the year.

 What was first started in a surf shop car park in Tofino is now a thriving franchise located in hot spots on the island and mainland.
-The creators at Tacofino were inspired by the bold flavours of back alley BBQ’s they discovered while surfing around the world.
+The creators at Tacofino were inspired by the bold flavors of back-alley BBQ’s they discovered while surfing around the world.

 They decided it was a good idea to wrap it all up in a tortilla and boy were they right!
 While supporting local farmers, Tacofino appreciates what it’s like to need to be refueled after a long day adventuring.
 Peak eating times can get pretty hectic so try and skip the line up by coming early or having a late lunch.